lithekod/site-v2/website/pages/meetings_en.md

 ## Fall meeting 2021

-The fall meeting will be held Tuesday 16th of November at 5:15pm in (preliminary) Ada Lovelace in the B house.
+The fall meeting will be held Tuesday 16th of November at 6:15pm in Ada Lovelace in the B house.
 All members may participate and vote.
 Below is the agenda for the meeting.